 Most of current Palettes are derived from the seasons - Spring, Summer, Autumn and Winter and have typically 3 palettes within each season.
 What you see here is one of the 3 Summer palettes.

-The colors in this 'Winter Essence' Palette are predominantly cool (temperature wise leaning towards blue more than towards yellow).
+The colors in this 'Winter Spirit' Palette are predominantly cool (temperature wise leaning towards blue more than towards yellow).
 They are also relatively bright (as for instance compared to Late Summer and Early Autumn).
 Although we see some very different hues here, they all harmonize.

-As in the previous Mid Winter Palette, the colors in this Spring Essence Palette are bright, but temperature wise these colors are warm.
+As in the previous Mid Winter Palette, the colors in this Spring Sun Palette are bright, but temperature wise these colors are warm.
 Even the blue hues in this palette, carry some yellow.
 Clarity is the defining characteristic of all Spring Palettes.
 Springs 'go-around-the-colorwheel' and as there are many different colors (hues) here, they still all work together because of their shared characteristics of clarity and warmth.

-This Autumn Sunset Palette is on the warm side of the temperature spectrum, but not as 'pure' or bright as the spring.
+This Autumn Glow Palette is on the warm side of the temperature spectrum, but not as 'pure' or bright as the spring.
 The reds and yellows look quite vivid though and that's due to their toned surroundings.
 Colors can never truly be evaluated by themselves.
 They only get their impression and meaning in the context of other colors.
 Hence, there are no ugly colors, there are only unfortunate compositions.
 A 'Palette' is a composition of colors that work together well, that are in harmony.